New York Blue: Blue Gene/P machine

-The total peak performance for both Blue Gene/L and Blue Gene/P consists 103.22 teraflops (trillion floating-point calculations per second), which equals 100 trillion calculations per second - about 10,000 times faster than a personal computer.
+The total peak performance for both Blue Gene/L and Blue Gene/P consists of 103.22 teraflops (trillion floating-point calculations per second), which equals 100 trillion calculations per second - about 10,000 times faster than a personal computer.
 It may be used in many research areas.

 Climate science research

-New York Blue Climate Science is a climate science virtual institute to improve understanding of chemical, atmospheric and oceanic processes that effect weather and climate.
+New York Blue Climate Science is a climate science virtual institute to improve understanding of chemical, atmospheric and oceanic processes that affect weather and climate.
 The New York Blue supercomputer is used by researchers to provide the computational power needed to conduct modelling studies of the fundamental processes that affect storms and ocean circulations, how aerosols and clouds impact climate, and how regional climates are altered by global warming scenarios.
-The collaborations are led by scientists from the Institute for Terrestrial and Planetary Atmospheres (ITPA)at Stony Brook University, and Atmospheric Sciences Division (ASD) at Brookhaven National Laboratory.
+The collaborations are led by scientists from the Institute for Terrestrial and Planetary Atmospheres (ITPA) at Stony Brook University, and Atmospheric Sciences Division (ASD) at Brookhaven National Laboratory.

 Other scientific projects

 Nanoscale science and technology

 New York Blue will enable the complex calculations required to study physical and chemical properties of nanoparticles which will help to foster US energy independence.